CPPUserGroups/Germany-Cologne/2019-07-Expiring-TODOs-by-Daniel-Frey.md

 He held his talk on 16-Jul-2019 at Cisco office Cologne

-You find his presentation here https://github.com/d-frey/todo
+You can find his presentation here https://github.com/d-frey/todo

 Thank you Daniel